FmHunthode/HR-Analytics-Dashboard-Power-BI-/README.md

 - What is the gender distribution across departments?

 ## Key Insights
-- X employees are eligible for promotion.
+- 72 employees are eligible for promotion.

-- X employees are marked for retrenchment.
+- 117 employees are marked for retrenchment.

-- X employees fall into both categories, highlighting potential workforce planning conflicts.
+- 54 employees fall into both categories, highlighting potential workforce planning conflicts.

-- Department X has the highest concentration of promotion candidates.
+- Manager Department has the highest concentration of promotion candidates.

-- Department Y has the highest retrenchment risk.
+- Manager Department has the highest retrenchment risk.

+  ## Dashboard Preview